upbound/docs/content/spaces/kind-quickstart.md

 up ctp create controlplane1
 ```

 The first managed control plane you create in a Space takes around 5 minutes to get into a `condition=READY` state.
-To report control plane status, use the following command:
+To report the control plane status, use the following command:

 ```shell
 up ctp list